 - "We could finally focus on the marriage instead of the paperwork." — Couples planning long-form weddings in Germany, Italy, or the US spend months on bureaucracy.
 In Denmark, the paperwork is 1–2 weeks; the rest of the time goes to anticipation and celebration.

-With over 500 happy couples served Our complete step-by-step guide maps every stage.
-With over 500 happy couples served, Denmark Wedding Services handles the entire process for you — from document preparation to ceremony booking.
+Our complete step-by-step guide maps every stage.
+Denmark Wedding Services handles the entire process for you — from document preparation to ceremony booking.
 Start your journey today.

 Related guide: How to get married in Denmark fast — complete 7-day timeline